What is a virtual power plant?

 Virtual power plant program

 Most VPP programs span an entire state or utility coverage area and are open to anyone with a qualifying device.
-Some VPPs are more exclusive based on device brand; for example, Tesla partners with certain utilities to offer VPP programs for Powerwall battery owners—California Powerwall owners could join the Tesla VPP with Pacific Gas and Electric Company (PG&E), while New England Powerwall owners may join the Tesla VPP ConnectedSolutions program.
+Some VPPs are more exclusive based on device brand; for example, Tesla partners with certain utilities across 20 states to offer VPP programs for Powerwall battery owners—California Powerwall owners could join the Tesla VPP with Pacific Gas and Electric Company (PG&E), while New England Powerwall owners may join the Tesla VPP ConnectedSolutions program.

 Sometimes, entire residential communities are built to operate as a VPP, like the Soleil Lofts' virtual power plant in Utah.